 Underground Storage Tank Removal, Tank Recycling & Soil Remediation/Corrective Actions

 RDO has excavated and removed hundreds of underground storage tanks (UST) from commercial and residential properties.
-In Nevada, we are licensed hazardous substance/waste removal contractors.
-In addition, RDO is a state approved recycling facility which means that we can recondition or destroy UST’s on-site in accordance with state and federal laws.
+RDO is a state approved recycling facility which means that we can recondition or destroy UST’s on-site in accordance with state and federal laws.
 The tanks are recycled for recoverable metals.
 Please contact Rodney in our office for further information regarding UST removal.

 At RDO we employ NDEP Certified Environmental Managers (CEM’s) / NDEP Certified Handler(s) of Underground Storage Tanks (UTH) .
 This means that when contaminated soil from leaking UST systems is discovered, RDO can successfully perform soil remediation without the need for a costly outside consulting firm.